oh-lang/oh/wishlist.md

 `Er` argument, e.g., `assert(My_value, Er: "Was expecting that to be true")`;
 and note that asserts can be called like `My_value assert()` or `Positive assert(Er: "oops")`.

 Note that `assert` logic is always run, even in non-debug code.
-To only check statements in the debug binary, use `debug assert`, which has the same signature as `assert`.
-Using `debug assert` is not recommended, except to enforce the caller contract of private/protected methods.
+To only check statements in the debug binary, use `assert(Debug_only, ...)`, which otherwise has the same signature as `assert(...)`.
+Using debug asserts is not recommended, except to enforce the caller contract of private/protected methods.
 For public methods, `assert` should always be used to check arguments.

 Note that for functions that return results, i.e., `hm[ok, er]`, `assert` will automatically